This is the questions I get asked more than

 ago, the Vespa PX is still available in the previously owned marketplace.

 Genuine Stella - This scooter became an instant cult classic when

 it was introduced by Genuine Scooter Company.
 Manufactured by LML (a

-former Piaggio Licensee in India), the Stella is still available new
+former Piaggio Licensee in India), the Stella is no longer available new.

 Bajaj Chetak or Legend - Another company from India, Bajaj makes a

 very nice metal-body, manual shift, FOUR-stroke that is more